user

 [assembly:AssemblyVersion("9.9.9.9")]

-When building a NuGet package, be it part of a CI/CD process or not, you should set your Build Server to always add a prerelease label to your package.
-This clearly communicates that the library within the package has not been tested yet.
+Whether you’re building a NuGet package as part of a CI/CD pipeline or not, you should have your Build Server tack on a pre-release label to your package.
+That way, it’s communicated clearly that the library within the package is still unstable.

-Prerelease labels with “dot identifiers” are a simple way to manage a Package’s unique version number.
-There are no standards for what these identifiers need to look like, so your team can experiment with the best, personalized solution.
+Pre-release labels with “dot identifiers” are a simple way to manage a package’s unique version number.
+There are no standards for what these identifiers need to look like, so your team can experiment to find the best, personalized solution.

-So once a prerelease has been tested, it’s time to push it to publication, right?
+A pre-release tag helps other developers recognize that a package is unstable.
+So, once a pre-release package has been tested, and is confirmed stable, it’s time to push it to publication, right?
 Not quite.
-Please don’t publish packages with prerelease tags.
+Please don’t publish packages with pre-release tags.

-Instead, you need a process that turns a prerelease package into a stable one, ready for production.
-“Repackaging,” available in ProGet, creates a new package from a prerelease package, copying the content but changing the version number and name.
+Instead, you’ll want a way of turning prerelease packages into stable ones, ready for production.
+“Repackaging,” available in ProGet, creates a brand new package from your pre-release package, copying the exact same contents, just with a new version number and name.

-NuGet packages are essentially zip files, so you can repackage by (basically) opening the package’s zip file and editing the .nuspect manifest file with a new version.
+NuGet packages are essentially zip files, so you can repackage by (basically) unzipping the package, editing the .nuspec manifest with the updated version number, and saving it as a new file.
+It’s like hitting “Save As”, but for packages!

-Repackaging guarantees that packages sent to production were tested.
+Better yet, Repackaging guarantees the packages you send to production were tested.

 SemVer Best Practices for NuGet